Madame de Brinvilliers: Early life

 The Marquise's father was displeased to hear of his daughter's sexual affair with Sainte-Croix (which if became public, could damage his reputation due to his high position in French society) and was further displeased that the Marquise was in the process of separating her wealth from that of her husband (who was gambling it away), which was almost akin to divorcing him, a major faux-pas in French aristocratic society.
 Due to her father's position as a prévôt, granting him a large amount of power and influence, in 1663 he instigated a lettre de cachet, against her lover, Sainte-Croix, which called for his arrest and imprisonment at the Bastille.
 While riding in a carriage with the Marquise de Brinvilliers, Sainte-Croix was arrested in front of her and thrown in the Bastille for a little under two months.
 The Marquise later commented that perhaps if her father had not had her lover arrested, she might have never poisoned her father.

 Many historians say that it was during his time in the Bastille that Sainte-Croix learned much about the art of poisoning.
 He was imprisoned in the Bastille at the same time as the infamous Exili (also known as Eggidi), an Italian in the service of Queen Christina of Sweden, who was an expert on poisons.
 Exili was imprisoned in the Bastille not because he had committed a crime, but rather because Louis XIV was suspicious of his presence in France because the courts of Sweden and France were not on the best of terms at the time.
 Other historians say that it is highly possible that Sainte-Croix was already an acquaintance of Christopher Glaser, a famed Swiss pharmaceutical chemist and had attended some lectures given by him.
 Yet, other historians doubt that Sainte-Croix came into contact with either and might have just been using their well-established names to sell his poisons for a higher price.

 Upon his release from prison, Sainte-Croix married but remained in close contact with the Marquise.
-Sainte-Croix started an alchemy business to allow him to work with poisons, of which he now knew a lot about from his time in prison, by obtaining the necessary license to use certain equipment in order to distil his poisons.
+Sainte-Croix started an alchemy business to allow him to work with poisons, about which he now knew a lot from his time in prison, by obtaining the necessary license to use certain equipment in order to distil his poisons.
 It was under his tutelage that the Marquise de Brinvilliers started to experiment with poisons and concoct ideas of revenge.